 This medication is used to strengthen the body's natural defense system (immune system) to lower the risk of infection in persons with a weakened immune system.
 This medication is made from healthy human blood that has a high level of certain defensive substances (antibodies), which help fight infections.
 It is also used to increase the blood count (platelets) in persons with a certain blood disorder (idiopathic thrombocytopenia purpura-ITP).
-Platelets are needed to stop bleeding and form blood clots.Some immune globulin products may also be used to treat a certain type of muscle weakness problem (multifocal motor neuropathy) or a certain nerve disorder (chronic inflammatory demyelinating polyneuropathy-CIDP).
+Platelets are needed to stop bleeding and form blood clots.Some immune globulin products may also be used to treat certain types of muscle weakness problem (multifocal motor neuropathy, dermatomyositis) or a certain nerve disorder (chronic inflammatory demyelinating polyneuropathy-CIDP).
 Some products may also be used to prevent certain blood vessel disorders in people with Kawasaki syndrome.

 How to use Panglobulin NF Solution, Reconstituted (Recon Soln)

 Your health care professional will start the medication slowly while monitoring you closely.
 If you have few or no side effects, the medication will be given faster.
 Tell your health care professional right away if you experience any side effects such as flushing, chills, muscle cramps, back/joint pain, fever, nausea, vomiting, or shortness of breath.
 The infusion may need to be stopped or given more slowly.